Glipizide: What You Need to Know Glipizide is a medicine used to help control blood sugar levels in people with type 2 diabetes. It works by telling your pancreas to release more insulin, which helps your body use sugar properly. This medication is usually prescribed when diet and exercise alone are

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with glipizide:
+Check interactions with Glipizide:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.